-The firm’s corporate law practice includes general corporate counseling and advice, advice to corporate boards and committees on fiduciary and governance matters, transactional practice, corporate and securities litigation, and mergers and acquisitions.
-The firm’s business law practice includes commercial transactions, advice regarding limited liability companies, limited partnerships and statutory trusts, financial transactions such as securitizations and structured finance, banking, bankruptcy and creditors’ rights advice and litigation, and real estate.
-In addition to the firm’s leading corporate and bankruptcy litigation practices, the firm’s general litigation practice handles employment, environmental, administrative law, patent, commercial and general litigation.
-The firm’s tax practice includes federal and state income tax, Delaware Investment Holding Companies, escheat, trusts, estates and probate.
+The firm’s corporate law practice includes general corporate counseling and advice, advice to corporate boards and committees on fiduciary and governance matters, corporate litigation, mergers and acquisitions, and corporate transactions.
+For 16 years running, Richards, Layton & Finger has held the top spot in The Deal’s league tables for handling more high-value corporate transactions than any other Delaware law firm.
+The firm’s business law practice includes commercial transactions, advice regarding limited liability companies, partnerships and corporate trusts, financial transactions such as securitizations and structured finance, banking, bankruptcy and creditors’ rights advice and litigation, and real estate.
+In addition to the firm’s leading corporate and bankruptcy litigation practices, the firm’s general litigation practice handles employment, environmental, patent and commercial litigation.
+The firm’s tax practice includes federal and state income tax, escheat, trusts, estates and probate.

-Richards, Layton & Finger, P.A. has extensive experience in sophisticated transactions involving structuring, advising and operating Delaware entities, whether they are among the majority of Fortune 500 companies that are incorporated in Delaware, limited liability companies or partnerships, single-purpose financing vehicles or tax-related holding companies.
-The preeminence of Delaware law, the large number of Delaware corporations and alternative entities, and Delaware’s unique court system make Delaware a favored forum for business formation and business litigation, including litigation of corporate governance, shareholder rights, director liability and similar matters.
-Delaware’s federal court enjoys an outstanding reputation as a national center for litigation of intellectual property and bankruptcy and creditors’ rights matters.
+Richards, Layton & Finger has extensive experience in sophisticated transactions involving structuring, advising and operating Delaware entities, whether they are among the 64 percent of Fortune 500 companies that are incorporated in Delaware, limited liability companies or partnerships, single-purpose financing vehicles or tax-related holding companies.
+The preeminence of Delaware law, the large number of Delaware corporations and alternative entities, and Delaware’s unique court system make the state a favored forum for business formation and litigation, including litigation of corporate governance, shareholder rights, director liability and similar matters.
+Delaware’s federal district and bankruptcy courts enjoy outstanding reputations as centers for litigation of intellectual property and bankruptcy and creditors’ rights matters.
 The firm’s lawyers are leaders in these practice areas and are widely recognized for their Delaware business results.